SoucupB/Onthology-Semantic/README.md

 Install npm library manager aswell as <code>typescript</code> and then press <code>F5</code>

-# Notes
+# Disclaimer

-This is only a demo, so the coloring only works for several functions, if you want to add more to make it better you can download the repository and add them yourself and then do a pull request in case you want for everybody to see your work.
+This is only a demo, so the coloring only works for several functions, if you want to add more to make it better you can download the repository and add them yourself and then do a pull request in case you want you want to share it.

 The repository which this project was built on is: https://github.com/microsoft/vscode-extension-samples